erykjj/nebulder/README.md

 Pronounced "NEH-byool-der" (/ˈnɛb.jʊl.dɚ/) - a composite of *Nebula* + *builder*

-## Python script to "build" deployment packages for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks
+## Python 3 script to "build" deployment packages for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks

 The script has only been tested under Linux and the latest *nebula-cert* binary has to be in your path.
 It requires PyYAML: `pip install pyyaml`

 <details>
 <summary>[EXPAND] HOWTO</summary><br/>

-1. Define your mesh network by creating an 'outline' (config file in YAML format) listing all the nodes (including at least one lighthouse; the lighthouse has to have a public IP, so you may need to set up some port forwarding, dynamic DNS, etc.).
+1. Define your mesh network by creating an 'outline' (config file in YAML format) listing all the nodes (including at least one lighthouse).
+Lighthouses need to be reachable from other nodes, so they typically require a public IP address.
+You may need to set up port forwarding, dynamic DNS, or use a cloud VPS for this purpose.
 See the [*sample_outline.yaml*](https://github.com/erykjj/nebulder/blob/main/res/sample_outline.yaml) for format layout and available attributes
 2. If you want to set up auto-updating (Linux, macOS, Windows), you will need to include a *update.conf* file ([*sample_update.conf*](https://github.com/erykjj/nebulder/blob/main/res/sample_update.conf))
     - Indicate a web file server with basic auth where update each node will check for updates
     - If you want to receive notifications via *ntfy.sh*, provide the channel these notifications will be sent to
 3. Execute this *nebulder.py* script.
-It will generate the *config.yaml* interface configuration file and other necessary key files for each device/node in its own deployment package/folder
+It will generate the *config.yaml* interface configuration file and other necessary files for each device/node in its own deployment package/folder
-4. If installing *for the first time* (or updating the binaries), place the latest binaries from https://github.com/slackhq/nebula/releases/latest into each folder - make sure they are for the correct OS/platform:
+4. If installing *for the first time* (or updating the binaries), place the latest binaries from https://github.com/slackhq/nebula/releases/latest into each node's deployment folder - make sure they are for the correct OS/platform:
     - Linux and macOS will need the *nebula* binary
     - Windows will need *nebula.exe* as well as the *dist* folder and all its contents (*wintun.dll* driver)
 5. Copy each deployment package to the corresponding device
 6. Execute the deployment script on each device (from within package folder copied to the device):
     - On **Linux** (requires *systemd*) execute `sudo bash deploy.sh` to install or update.
-The script will (re)place the binary in `/usr/lib/nebula` and the config and keys in `/etc/nebula`, and will create and (re)start a *systemd* service; a result JSON file can be found under `/var/run/nebula`; the *tun_device* (or mesh network name) - from the outline YAML file - is used as a subdirectory to differentiate distinct nebula installs
+The script will (re)place the binary in `/usr/lib/nebula/[tun_device]/` and the config and keys in `/etc/nebula/[tun_device]/`, and will create and (re)start a *systemd* service.
+The *tun_device* (mesh network name from the outline YAML) is used as a subdirectory to support multiple independent Nebula networks on the same machine
       - A *remove.sh* script is also included for removing/cleaning up
-    - On **Windows**, execute (**as Administrator in PowerShell**) the *deploy.ps1* script; the install directory on Windows (for *all* files) is `C:\nebula`; the script will also install and start a Windows service
+    - On **Windows**, execute (**as Administrator in PowerShell**) the *deploy.ps1* script; the install directory on Windows (for *all* files) is `C:\nebula\[tun_device]\`; the script will also install and start a Windows service
     - For installation on mobile devices (**Android and iOS**), follow the [Nebula documentation](https://nebula.defined.net/docs/guides/quick-start/).
 QR codes are included in the package to make the process simpler, but there is no script included and you'll need the official apps
     - On **MacOS** we follow a similar approach to Linux
-7. If a device is to be used as a **lighthouse**, you may also have to tweak your system firewall to allow the UDP connections to get through to your network interface, and NAT port-forwarding on your router may also be required to let UDP through to the port your lighthouse is listening on
+7. If a device is to be used as a **lighthouse**, you may also have to tweak your system firewall to allow UDP connections through to your network interface.
+NAT port-forwarding on your router may also be required
-8. If you set up auto-update, when you execute *nebulder.py* with `-z`, it will generate zipped deployment/update packages; copy these (along with the *version.txt*) file to your server
+8. If you set up auto-update, when you execute *nebulder.py* with `-z`, it will generate zipped deployment/update packages; copy these (along with the *version.txt* file) to your web server's update directory
-    - The update service on the nodes checks for updates every 15 min; if an update package for the node is there, it will download and deploy it; if you set up *ntfy.sh* notifications, you should get a confirmation message
+    - The update service on the nodes checks for updates every 15 min; if an update package for the node is available, it will download and deploy it automatically.
+If you configured *ntfy.sh* notifications, you'll receive confirmation messages for successful updates or error alerts
 </details><br/>

 Keep in mind that (by design and by default) Nebula certificate authority keys expire in 1 year, and so do all the certificates signed with these keys.
 Within that period, you can re-use the *ca.key* to generate more devices/nodes, or update existing ones with new binaries.
 So, keep *ca.key* safe.
 To renew (i.e., generate new certificate authority keys), remove the *ca.key* and *ca.crt* files from the destination directory, re-run the `nebulder.py` script, and deploy again on every device; or, upload the update packages to your server for nodes with auto-update enabled to deploy themselves.
 Keep in mind that while deploying; the nebula service on the node goes down; also, if changing the certificate authority, there may be a lost connection until the node and lighthouse(s) are using the same updated certificate.